 A type of limited stop bus service that relies on technology to speed up the service.
 It can operate on exclusive transit ways, high-occupancy vehicle lanes and any type of road or street.
 A BRT line combines intelligent transportation systems technology, priority for transit, rapid and convenient fare collection and integration with land use policy, in order to upgrade bus system performance substantially.

 Calgary Metropolitan Region Board

 The provincially mandated Growth Board for the Calgary Region, as described in section 1.3.

 Calgary Metropolitan Region Board Growth Plan

-A regional planRefers to guide long term growth and development for members the current approved Growth Plan of the Calgary Regional Partnership.
+Refers to the current approved Growth Plan of the Calgary Metropolitan Region Board.